-In French IV and above, students continue to develop their communicative and cultural competence in the interpersonal, interpretive, and presentational modes of communication.
+The Modern World Language: Roman Alphabet Standards of Learning include generic standards for Roman alphabet languages that do not already have language-specific standards, such as Italian, Portuguese, and Polish.
+In level IV and above world language courses, students continue to develop their communicative and cultural competence in the interpersonal, interpretive, and presentational modes of communication.
 They are able to exchange and support opinions on a variety of topics related to historical and contemporary events and issues at a proficiency level commensurate with their study.
-They comprehend and produce information drawn from a variety of authentic sources.
-Students use French to access information in other subject areas and to compare and contrast cultural elements found in the countries or regions where French is spoken with those found in their own.
-The standards for level IV focus on refinement of language skills and may be applied to levels V and above by adjusting specific course content.
-Emphasis continues to be placed on use of French in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the French language and francophone_culture(s).
+Students comprehend and produce information drawn from a variety of authentic sources.
+They use the target language to access information in other subject areas and to compare and contrast cultural elements found in the countries or regions where the target language is spoken with those found in their own.
+The standards for level IV focus on refinement of language skills and may be applied to level V and above by adjusting specific course content.
+Emphasis continues to be placed on use of the target language in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the target language and culture(s).

-- FIV.1 The student will engage in and discuss a variety of topics in both oral and written forms of communication. - 1.
-Express and support opinions and elicit those of others. - 2.
+- WIV.1 The student will engage in and discuss a variety of topics in both oral and written forms of communication. - 1.
+Express and support opinions, and elicit those of others. - 2.
 Exchange personal reactions to spoken and written information including contemporary and historical events and global issues. - 3.
-Exchange information from a variety of authentic media sources. - FIV.2 The student will sustain extended oral and written exchanges in French. - 1.
+Exchange information from a variety of authentic media sources. - WIV.2 The student will demonstrate skills necessary to sustain extended oral and written exchanges in the target language. - 1.
 Use a wide range of vocabulary, structures, and major time frames. - 2.
 Exchange ideas clearly, based on level-appropriate themes. - 3.
 Use paraphrasing, circumlocution, and other creative means to express and comprehend ideas.

-- FIV.3 The student will understand spoken and written French found in a variety of authentic sources. - 1.
+- WIV.3 The student will understand spoken and written target language found in a variety of authentic sources. - 1.
 Identify various literary elements, such as plot, theme, setting, and characters, in spoken and written texts. - 2.
 Understand and respond appropriately to increasingly complex instructions presented in informational materials.

-- FIV.4 The student will relate information in French, combining learned and original language in oral and written presentations of extended length and complexity. - 1.
+- WIV.4 The student will relate information in the target language, combining learned and original language in oral and written presentations of extended length and complexity. - 1.
 Present well-developed ideas on a variety of topics, using familiar vocabulary and language structures and with minimal errors in spelling, punctuation, and pronunciation. - 2.
-Use style, language, and tone appropriate to the audience and the purpose of the presentation.

-- FIV.5 The student will produce and present in French original essays, poetry, plays, podcasts, and stories. - 1.
-Produce well-organized presentations that demonstrate a greater breadth of linguistic and cultural knowledge. - 2.
+Use style, language, and tone appropriate to the audience and the purpose of the presentation. - WIV.5 The student will produce and present original essays, poetry, plays, podcasts, and stories in the target language. - 1.
+Produce well-organized presentations that demonstrate a greater breadth of linguistic and cultural knowledge . - 2.
 Use appropriate verbal and nonverbal presentational techniques, including visual aids and technological support.

-- FIV.6 The student will analyze in French how various perspectives reflect the practices and products of the cultures studied. - 1.
+- WIV.6 The student will analyze how various perspectives reflect the practices and products of the cultures studied. - 1.
 Discuss how topics such as global challenges, advancement of technology, and diversity issues illustrate the viewpoints, patterns of behavior, and products of the cultures studied. - 2.
 Engage in authentic or simulated situations that demonstrate understanding of culturally appropriate practices.